OlympusDAO-Education/Documentation/basics/basics.md

 ## How does the protocol manage to maintain the high staking APY?

-Let’s say the protocol targets an APY of 100,000%.
-This would translate to a rebase rate of about 0.6328%, or a daily growth of about 2%.
+Currently the APY is around 8000%.
+This would translate to a rebase rate of about 0.4%, or a daily growth of about 1.2%.
 Please refer to the equation above to learn [how APY is calculated from the rebase rate](basics.md#how-is-the-apy-calculated).

-If there are 100,000 of OHM staked right now, the protocol would need to mint an additional 2000 OHM to achieve this daily growth.
-This is achievable if the protocol can bring in at least 2000 DAI daily from bond sales.
-If the protocol fails to achieve this, the APY of 100,000% cannot be guaranteed.
+There are currently about 3.1 million staked OHM. the protocol needs to mint an additional 37,200 OHM to achieve this daily growth.
+This is achievable if the protocol can bring in at least 37,200 DAI daily from bond sales.
+If the protocol fails to achieve this, the APY of 8000% cannot be guaranteed.

+The 7 day average for DAI bonds is around $500,000/day at this time (10/23/21).
+This provides plenty of overhead for a much higher APY.

 ## Do I have to unstake and stake OHM on every epoch to get my rebase rewards?

-No. Once you have staked OHM with OlympusDAO, your staked OHM balance will auto-compound on every epoch.
-That increase in balance represents your rebase rewards.
+No. So long as the staked OHM (sOHM) remain in your wallet, there's nothing else you need to do to receive rewards.
+The same is true for wsOHM (which will be getting a name change to gOHM whem V2 launches near the end of November 2021).
+Your rewards will automatically accrue each epoch/rebase so long as wsOHM and/or sOHM are held in your wallet.

 ## How do I track my rebase rewards?